A college degree is one signal.

 If you want entry-level remote work, read Entry-Level Remote Jobs With Training and Best Remote Job Boards.

-If you are a veteran, start with Veteran Career Resources, Defense Contractor Careers, Veteran Remote Jobs, and Remote Job Filters for Veterans.
+If you are a veteran, start with Veterans, Veteran Career Resources, Defense Contractor Careers, Veteran Remote Jobs, and Remote Job Filters for Veterans.

-If you are a military spouse, start with Military Spouse Career Resources, Military Spouse Remote Jobs, and Military Spouse Job Resources.
+If you are a military spouse, start with Military Spouses, Military Spouse Career Resources, Military Spouse Remote Jobs, and Military Spouse Job Resources.

 If you want hands-on or travel-based work, read Trade Jobs That Pay Well, Jobs That Allow You to Travel, FIFO Jobs, Entry-Level FIFO Jobs, FIFO Mining Jobs, and FIFO Oil and Gas Jobs.